ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ### Wrapped resolvers

 Frequently we want to augment type resolution without fundamentally changing its behavior.
-This can be done by wrapping a default type resolver in a custom implementation.
+This can be done by building a default resolver function, and then wrapping it in a custom implementation.
 For example, adding [statsd instrumentation](https://github.com/msiebuhr/node-statsd-client) might look like this:

 ```js
 import { createMergedTypeResolver, stitchSchemas } from '@graphql-tools/stitch';